gregmsanderson/fly-hello-laravel-db-replay/README.md

      vus_max........................: 1       min=1      max=1
 ```

-As you can see, the average time is still relatively slow when doing a write however it is a clear improvement over using a connection to a single database URL.
+As you can see, the average request time is still relatively slow when doing a write however it is a clear improvement over using a connection to a single database URL.

 ### Bonus commands